HoseinAzad/Transformer-based-SER/README.md

 # Transformer-based model for Speech Emotion Recognition(SER) - implemented by Pytorch

 ## Overview:
-To solve the emotion recognition problem with speech, two classes of features are lexical features (the vocabulary used) and acoustic features (sound properties).
+To solve the emotion recognition problem from speech, There is two classes of features: lexical features (the vocabulary used) and acoustic features (sound properties).
 We could also use both to solve the problem.
 But note that using lexical features would require having a transcript of the speech; in other words, it requires an additional step for text extraction from speech (speech recognition).
 Hence, we choose to analyze the acoustic features in this work.<br>